Sales & Trading vs Investment Banking: How to Pick the Best Internship or Job

 If none of these conditions is true, then I would strongly recommend investment banking instead.

-Despite all the changes in the industry, IB still gives you the broadest skill set and exit opportunities – even though life as a junior banker isn’t exactly a walk in the park.
+Despite all the changes in the industry, IB still gives you the broadest skill set and exit opportunities – even though life as an investment banking analyst isn’t exactly a walk in the park.

 Viewed that way, sales & trading vs investment banking is an easy question to answer.